Table of contents

 Stemming from two legendary parents, it’s not surprising that Purple Kush has risen to the same status in a short period of time.
 The bright leaves and buds of this plant will delight users just before unwinding with the relaxing effects that can take all their cares away.

-While once the Purple Kush strain was only available in clone form, those who wish to grow it will be happy to find a few seed banks carry these seeds today.
+While once the Purple Kush strain was only available in clone form, those who wish to grow it will be happy to find the best seed banks carry these seeds today.
 However, it is highly recommended that while growing this plant, they give it the care and attention it needs.
 This is one strain that novice growers may want to hold off on until they become more comfortable with different setups and giving certain strains, such as this one, the regular maintenance they need.